legoandmars/GorillaCosmetics/README.md

 ## Configuration

+Gorilla Cosmetics currently comes with an in-game mirror that allows you to select your hat and material.

- If you'd like to change what cosmetics you have selected, run the game once to generate a config found in `Gorilla Tag/BepInEx/config/GorillaCosmetics.cfg`
+If you'd like to change one of the options not available ingame or manually change what cosmetics you have selected, you can edit the config found in `Gorilla Tag/BepInEx/config/GorillaCosmetics.cfg` (The game must be run *at least once* after installing the mod for this file to be generated)

 The config should be mostly self-explanatory, but here's a quick rundown of what each option does:
 ```